adhi85/Disease-Prediction--Django-and-Machine-Learning/README.md

-Install PostgreSQL and pgadmin manually create a DB instance on PostgreSQL named "drdz", use PgAdmin for that. make a new environment(recommended) and run...
+Install PostgreSQL and pgadmin manually create a DB instance on PostgreSQL named "drdz", use PgAdmin for that. make a new environment(recommended) and run

 - Run pip install -r requirements.txt to install dependencies
 - Run python manage.py makemigrations